dn-m/Music/Sources/MusicModel/README.md

 The `MusicModel` module defines a database for storing musical information.

+## Model

 The `Model` object is an aggregate of information describing the performing forces (`Performer`, `Instrument`, and `Voice`), and the musical information which is actuated by them.

+### Model.Fragment

+A `Model.Fragment` is the product of slicing up a `Model` with a `Model.Filter`.
+A `Model.Fragment` is a representation of a `Model` in a particular interval of musical time, performed by a constrained set of performing forces, within a set of desired types of musical information (e.g., `Pitch`, `Dynamics`, etc.).

+### Model.Filter

+A `Model.Filter` is a composition of three axes of constraint used to create a `Model.Fragment`: an interval of musical time, a set of performing forces, and a set of the types of musical information to retain.

 ## PerformanceContext